 Well, here’s the kind of e-mail we get from candidates all the time… It speaks for itself:

-In the beginning of this article, I told you there’d be a couple of videos by the end that didn’t make it to the list.
+In the beginning of this article, I told you there’d be a video by the end that didn’t make it to the list.

-Still, I want to add them as bonuses each of them will add value to you in their own way.
+Still, I want to add it as a bonus, as it will add value to you in its own way.